top of page

 Then, I stumbled upon something even worse.

-Insider Allegations About Novo’s Collapse
+Insider Allegations About Novo’s Collapse: The Unraveling of Perceived Authority

 In November 2024, I came across shocking claims from someone who identified themselves as a Novo employee based in Miami.